 There is another choice for staying within the park (but not really within the park as we’ll explain).
 Plitvica Selo is a small village on the opposite side of the entrance 1, across the Lower Lakes, but not far from the lake Kozjak.
-At this side of the lake Kozjak, there is a small, auxiliary entrance to the park – entrance Flora.
+At this side of the lake Kozjak, there is a small, auxiliary entrance to the park.
 The walk from the village of Plitvica Selo to the entrance 3 takes about 15 to 20 minutes.
 So you can reach it on foot, you won't queue at the entrance, and you don't need to pay for parking as you would do if you take entrance 1 or 2.
 This is definitely the best place to stay in Plitvice.

 Here you will also find a snack bar, Kozjacka Draga, and the P3 boat stop.
 You can’t actually buy a ticket at this entrance (only at the entrance 1 and 2), but you can arrange with the staff at your Plitvice lakes accommodation to purchase and deliver the tickets to the reception.
 This usually needs to be arranged in advance.
 Or, you can simply buy your tickets online.
 This way you will definitely avoid crowds on the entrance to the park.

 Staying outside the park

 The biggest pros of staying outside of the park are a variety of accommodation you get and definitely better value for money.

-If you travel by car, you should avoid park hotels and look instead for an unique accommodation in the vicinity.
+If you travel by car, you should avoid park hotels and look instead for unique accommodation in the vicinity.
 Parking in Plitvice national park costs only 10 Kn per hour, and a few kilometers ride is no excuse to set for less than the best accommodation.

 There are many villages along the road to Plitvice Lakes either from direction Zagreb or Zadar.

-The closest are Plitvica Selo and Jezerce.
+Plitvica Selo and Jezerce are the closest.
 Grabovac and Korana are other popular places for an overnight stay in Plitvice Lakes.

 How long should you stay?

-Plitvice Lakes National Park is big site with plenty to see, and if you want to visit properly, one day won’t suffice.
+Plitvice Lakes National Park is a big site with plenty to see, and if you want to visit it properly, one day won’t suffice.